mchua004/WineQualityMLProject/README.md

 3. PCA (Principal component analysis) was used to reduce the problem dimensions
 4. kNN (k-Nearest Neighbor) was use to classify both the type and the quality of wine.
 5. The wines were divided into two types: red and white and 3 categories for quality: 'good','average','bad'.
 6. The data was deployed by using Heroku and a flask app.
+[Check it out!](https://winequalityml.herokuapp.com/prediction)

 # Website Mock-up